Russia halts landmark deal that allowed Ukraine to export grain at time of growing hunger

 Russia has repeatedly complained that the deal largely benefits richer nations.
 JCC data shows that 57% of the grain from Ukraine went to developing nations, with the top destination being China, which received nearly a quarter of the food.

-“We will stay fixed on finding pathways for solutions," he told reporters.
-"There is simply too much at stake in a hungry and hurting world.”
+“There is simply too much at stake in a hungry and hurting world,” Guteres told reporters.

+Ukraine can still export by land or river through Europe, but those routes have a lower capacity and have stirred divisions among its neighbors.

+In a post late Monday on his Telegram channel, Zelenskyy said he and Guterres agreed “to work together and with the responsible states" to restore food supplies via the Black Sea.

+White House national security spokesman John Kirby blasted Moscow for pulling out of the deal and said the decision would “harm millions of vulnerable people around the world.”

+Turkish President Recep Tayyip Erdogan said officials were talking with Russia and that he hoped the deal would be extended.

-The agreement was renewed for 60 days in May, but in recent months, the amount of food shipped and number of vessels departing Ukraine have plunged, with Russia accused of preventing additional ships from participating.
+The agreement was renewed for 60 days in May, but the amount of grain and number of vessels departing Ukraine have plunged, with Russia accused of preventing new ships from participating since June 27.
+The last ship left Ukraine on Sunday and was inspected Monday.

-The war in Ukraine sent food commodity prices to record highs last year and contributed to a global food crisis, which was also tied to other conflicts, the lingering effects of the COVID-19 pandemic and climate factors.
+The war in Ukraine sent food commodity prices to record highs last year and contributed to a global food crisis, which was also tied to other conflicts, the fallout from the pandemic and climate factors.

 High grain prices in countries like Egypt, Lebanon and Nigeria exacerbated economic challenges and helped push millions more people into poverty or food insecurity.